Nabih Saleh

-Nabih Saleh (النبيه صالح) is an island of Bahrain in the Arabian Gulf.
+Nabih Saleh (النبيه صالح) is an island of Bahrain in the Persian Gulf.
 It lies in the Tubli Bay, east of Bahrain Island, and is 2.5 km south of the capital, Manama, on Bahrain Island.

+Etymology

+The island is named for the formerly separate islands of Nebbi and Saleh.
+The island was named after the Shi'ite holy man, Salih, who received the title "Nabih Saleh" due to his asceticism and was buried on the island, where his tomb, the Shrine of Nabih Saleh, still stands.

 History

-The island is named for the formerly separate islands of Nebbi and Saleh.
-Saleh was named for the Muslim scholar, Sheikh Saleh, who lived there in the 14th century.

-This island originally, like Sitra, was covered with farms and date palm groves, but now it suffers from mass deforestation.
+This island originally, like Sitra, was covered with farms and date palm groves, but now it has been denuded by mass deforestation.